Back to Silas S. Brown's home page

 Before the COVID-19 pandemic I was given an Amazon Echo Dot 3 as a prize for a presentation I did.
 This is a "thin client" device, running a variant of Amazon's "Fire OS" fork of Android that is not user programmable: it listens for its "wake word" and uploads audio to Amazon servers for processing there.
 (You might want to mute it before having any really private conversations, because it has been known to start recording by mistake and to leak snippets of your home's audio to Amazon's QA staff.)
 The unit has speech synthesis and sound playing facilities, but all interactions are driven by Amazon's remote servers, which means all services are subject to change without notice.

-The service was able to set timers and alarms, and answer questions about summary weather forecasts, sunset times, word definitions, city and country distance / population / time, calculator answers etc. It also provided a facility to place voice calls to other Amazon devices once these were added as contacts, although the software sometimes gets itself into a failure mode where the "call" command is acknowledged but does nothing---power-cycling your devices may be needed when this happens.
+The service was able to set timers and alarms, and answer questions about summary weather forecasts, sunset times, word definitions (Alexa used the Collins English Dictionary for this), city and country distance / population / time, calculator answers etc. It also provided a facility to place voice calls to other Amazon devices once these were added as contacts, although the software sometimes gets itself into a failure mode where the "call" command is acknowledged but does nothing---power-cycling your devices may be needed when this happens.
 It used to provide email access too, but this was removed, so I doubted that the service to place voice calls to non-Amazon phone numbers in some countries---which obviously costs Amazon---would be provided for long.

 Third-party functionality was available by selecting from what Amazon called "skills" which have to be "enabled" on your account.
 For example you could enable BBC Sounds and use it to listen to live or catch-up radio, if you remember to start your request with the words "ask BBC Sounds to play" so it doesn't go to the default track-request skill instead, which is either Amazon Music or Spotify.
 (There is also a failure mode where BBC Sounds gets stuck playing at a very low bitrate until your device is powered off and on again.)
 Some 'skills' were not available unless you opened your Amazon account in a particular language, for example Radio Swiss Classic could not be enabled unless you had your account set to German (even though you weren't expected to interact with it once it was playing), and some small developers even set their English-language 'skills' to be available only in America and not Britain (presumably by writing en-US instead of en somewhere).
 Developing a 'skill' essentially involves implementing and registering a server-side API (which Amazon steers you towards paying to host on AWS) but there'd be copyright implications if you provided music to them.